xxuu0086/Internship-Project/README.md

 ### Result

 We will compare the results between probability and non-probability based surveys after applying each metric to the variables.
-This analysis aims to determine if there is evidence to support the hypothesis that non-probability based panels have worse data quality compared to probability based panels.
+After comparing the result, there is evidence supporting the hypothesis that non-probability based panels have worse data quality compared to probability based panels.